 Online audio courses

-Again, it is a couple, Cici and Shaun, who teaches two-part lessons.
-Despite my meager level in Indonesian-Malay, I am not a little proud to discover that I can happily pass me first lessons.
+Here again, a couple, Cici and Shaun, are teaching the lessons in two voices.
+In spite of my meager level in Indonesian-Malay, I am proud to discover that I can easily do without the first lessons.

 That said, these first lessons, in free listening, are a good basic approach to a tourist stay.

-I still have a fortnight to wait before flying to Kuala Lumpur for a half-Malaysian half-Indonesian trip.
-In the meantime, I'm going to explore a little further the podcasts available on this site, listen to see if I can pick up a few more things.
-And then I'm going to read some sentences in my ear, it's also a way to prepare for the trip!
+I still have two weeks to wait before flying to Kuala Lumpur for a half Malaysian, half Indonesian trip.
+In the meantime, I'm going to explore a bit further the podcasts available on this site, to listen to see if I can pick up some extra stuff.
+And then, listening to the phrases in my ear is also a way to prepare the trip!

-My meager knowledge is summarized for the time being to say hello at any time of the day, to thank and use the usual polite formulas.
+My meager knowledge is limited to saying hello at any time of the day, thanking people and using the usual polite phrases.

-I know where I come from and where I am going (or avoid saying it with the wearer "jalan-jalan"), counting (my money, or my years, or the weeks I'll spend visiting the country), asking the basic questions you always need (how much does it cost, do you have a room, where is the toilet), expressing the past and the future.
+I know how to say where I come from and where I'm going (or avoid saying it with the inusable "jalan-jalan"), counting (my money, or my years, or the weeks I'll spend visiting the country), asking the basic questions you always need (how much does it cost, do you have a room, where is the toilet), expressing the past and the future.
 Finally, I have some vocabulary... mostly food!

-On each of my trips to Indonesia and Malaysia, I reuse my little Assimil entitled Indonesian pocket, of which I am still far from having assimilated everything.
-It is well done, it helps to get by.
-For pronunciation and basic syntax, it's definitely easier than Thai, I find.
+On each of my trips to Indonesia and Malaysia, I reuse my little Assimil entitled The Indonesian pocketI'm still far from having assimilated everything.
+It's well done, it allows you to get by.
+For the pronunciation and the basic syntax, it's much easier than Thai, I think.

-In general, my interlocutor, too happy to see my self-confidence in front of his first questions (easy, they are always the same: where are you coming from, where are you going, how long are you staying here, etc.), starts suddenly to give me long sentences at full speed and I don't understand anything anymore...
+In general, my interlocutor, too happy to see my self-confidence in front of his first questions (easy, they are always the same: where are you from, where are you going, how long are you staying here, etc.), suddenly starts to spout long sentences at full speed and I don't understand anything anymore...

-So, all I have to do is break a pathetic "Saya tidak mengerti"! ("I don't understand").
+So, all that's left is for me to say a pathetic "Saya tidak mengerti"! ("I don't understand").